0-mostafa-rezaee-0/FORTRAN_Tutorial/0. Archive/Fortran Framework.md

 !******************************************************************************************
 ```

-One technique is to receive each variable in both numerical and character form, so that from its numerical format for calculations, and from the character format of `E` and `freq`, it is a real number, but the `EE` and `freqf` variables are the same values, but in character form, by the compiler.
+A useful approach is to input each variable in both numerical and character formats.
+This allows us to use the numerical format for performing calculations while the character format is used to verify the nature of the variables.
+For example, `E` and `freq` are processed as real numbers, whereas `EE` and `freqf` represent the same values but in character format.
+This distinction is recognized and managed by the compiler.
 ```
 Real E , freq
 Character*30 EE, freqf, filename1